Skip to main content

 • monetization

-The monetization strategy of the game has been criticized as a blatant cash grab, with users highlighting the misleading advertising that promises features, such as four-player multiplayer, which are not currently available.
-This has led to disappointment among players who feel the game was released unfinished.
+The monetization strategy of the game has been criticized as a blatant cash grab, with users expressing frustration over misleading advertising that promises features, such as 4-player multiplayer, which are not currently available.
+Overall, the game's unfinished state and reliance on a popular IP have led to negative perceptions regarding its monetization practices.

 • “This is a cash grab, plain and simple.”